landoskape/networkAlignmentAnalysis/media/usage.md

-# Usage and Tutorials
+# Standard Usage and Documentation
 Short of a documentation page, this is a simple md file that explains the main features of the repository.
-For more information, please email or raise an issue.
+For more information, please email us or raise an issue.

 ## Key Modules